Antaris/RazorEngine/doc/Roslyn.md

 ## Known Limitation/Bugs

-- Debugging symbols do not work currently (If you know how Roslyn works please send a pull request!).
 - Debug symbols cannot be created on mono/unix:

          error: (0, 0) Unexpected error writing debug information -- 'The requested feature is not implemented.'